apace100/origins-docs/docs/types/power_types/model_color.md

   	"alpha": 0.7
 }
 ```

-Gives the player's skin a bluish tint and makes it slightly transparent.
+This example will give the entity's texture a blue-ish tint and makes it slightly transparent.